 Changes to the Privacy Notice

-This privacy notice was published on 25 May 2018, and will be reviewed regularly, at least every 12 months.
+This privacy notice was published on 25 May 2018, and was reviewed and modified in September 2021.